ardumont/install-packages-pack/README.md

 A simple packages to setup emacs repositories (elpa, marmalade and milkbox).

-This packages also installs a `install-packs` function to help in installing emacs packages.
+This packages also installs a `install-packages-pack/install-packs` function to help in installing emacs packages.

 # Install